Continual Barlow Twins: continual self-supervised learning for remote sensing semantic segmentation: Related Works

 \subsection{Self-supervised Learning in EO}

 In \cite{stojnic2021self}, the authors train CMC \cite{tian2019contrastive} on three large datasets both with RGB and multispectral bands.
 Then, they evaluate the effectiveness of the learned features on four datasets to solve downstream tasks of both single-label and multi-label classification.
 The same authors, in \cite{stojnic2018evaluation}, applies a split-brain autoencoder on aerial images.
 In \cite{marsocci2021mare}, the authors perform a semantic segmentation downstream task on the Vaihingen dataset \cite{rottensteiner2012isprs} to learn the features of the encoder of the net that solves the segmentation.
 A different approach is proposed in \cite{ayush2021geography}, where the authors adopt as contrastive strategy the use of RS images of the same areas in different time frames, introducing a loss term based on the geolocation of the tiles.
 Other contrastive strategies are proposed by \cite{tao2020remote} and \cite{kang2020deep}. \cite{vincenzi2021color} learns visual representations inferring information on the visible spectrum from the other bands on BigEarthNet \cite{sumbul2019bigearthnet}.
-Finally in \cite{dong2020self}, the authors propose a net that, imitating the discriminator of a generative adversarial network (GAN), identifies patches taken from two temporal images.
+In \cite{dong2020self}, the authors propose a net that, imitating the discriminator of a generative adversarial network (GAN), identifies patches taken from two temporal images.
 A similar approach, with multi-view images, is proposed in \cite{chen2021self}.
+In \cite{9252123}, the authors show the effectiveness of a SSL pretraining for time-series classification.
+Finally, \cite{9964200} uses SSL strategy for transfer learning super resolution. purposes.